linux-china/ngrok-spring-boot-starter/README.md

 ### Functions

-* ngrok management: http://localhost:4040, such as url replay etc.
+* ngrok web inspection: http://localhost:4040, such as url replay etc.

+### how it works

+The starter to operate ngrok via API(http://127.0.0.1:4040/api/)

 ### References